AdobeDocs/learning-manager.en/help/migrated/kb/unable-to-view-submitted-file.md

 Instructors are unable to view files that learners have uploaded in the **Submission Activity Module**.

-For example, a learner had enrolled for an instance named **Test instance**&nbsp;of a course, as shown below:
+For example, a learner had enrolled for an instance named **Test instance** of a course, as shown below:

 ![](assets/test-instance.png)